 However, let's say you wake up in the morning and find water on the ground of your home due to a water leak that happened three hours earlier, how quickly you act will be crucial.

 As stated above, there are companies that specialize in drying everything out to prevent mold.
-These companies services are referred to as:
+These companies' services are referred to as:

 Usually with the word "emergency" in the name because when you get a leak, well, it's usually an emergency!
 These terms are all used interchangeably.
-You may find these companies a few different ways...
+You may find these companies in a few different ways...

-Your first phone call should probably be your insurance company.
+Your first phone call should probably be to your insurance company.
 These services are usually covered by your homeowner's insurance company but that is no sure thing.

 Insurance may send somebody out there, or they may direct you to find your own vendor.

 They may not be reachable if it's outside of normal business hours.